antonpegov/robot/README.md

 `pip install robotframework-ride` - install robot framework test runner

+*** if you have Python > 3.9, do not install it, use VSCode plugin to run tests (Robot Framework Language Server)

 ### -> Install selenium library and webdriver

 `pip install robotframework-seleniumlibrary` - install selenium library for browser automation